ccmpbll/ccmpbll.github.io/tools-and-tech.md

 ---

 # Tools and Technology
-A collection of my favorite tools and technology.
+A collection of my favorite tools, hardware, software, and other resources.